Murder of Paul Quinn

-Paul Quinn (1986 – 20 October 2007) was a young man from County Armagh, Northern Ireland, who was murdered in 2007.
-His family subsequently accused the Provisional Irish Republican Army (Provisional IRA) of his murder, though no one has ever been convicted in relation to his death.
+On 20 October 2007, Paul Quinn, a 21‑year‑old lorry driver from Cullyhanna, County Armagh, Northern Ireland, was murdered after being lured to a farm at Tullycoora, near Oram in County Monaghan.
+His family later accused the Provisional Irish Republican Army of responsibility, though no one has ever been convicted in relation to his death.

-Attack, torture and murder in Tullycoora
+Background

+Paul Quinn was from Cullyhanna, County Armagh, and was the youngest of three children of Stephen and Breege Quinn.
+He was employed as a lorry driver and also handled machinery on construction sites.

+Murder

-On 20 October 2007, Paul Quinn (21), a native of Cullyhanna, County Armagh, was lured to a farm at Tullycoora, near Oram in County Monaghan, where three of his friends were held hostage.
-When he arrived at the farm, a group of some ten or more men beat him with iron and nail-studded bars for upwards of half an hour, breaking every major bone in his body.
-He was taken at around 18:00 to Our Lady of Lourdes Hospital, Drogheda, where he died two hours later.
+On 20 October 2007, Quinn was lured to a farm at Tullycoora, near Oram in County Monaghan, where three of his friends were being held hostage.
+When he arrived, a group of some ten or more men beat him with iron and nail-studded bars for upwards of half an hour, breaking every major bone in his body.
+He was taken at around 18:00 to Our Lady of Lourdes Hospital, Drogheda, where he died two hours later, aged 21.

 Accusations of Quinn family

-Quinn's parents, Breege and Stephen, have said that members of the Provisional IRA's South Armagh Brigade were responsible.
+Quinn's parents have said that members of the Provisional IRA's South Armagh Brigade were responsible.
 Their son had had "run-ins with the Cullyhanna ASU on a number of occasions", and had "floored" the son of one of the active service unit (ASU) leaders in a pub row.
 Following the incident, the mother of the young man appeared at Quinn's family home with a hammer in her hand and told the family their son would have to leave Ireland.
 Quinn's murder is believed to have arisen as a result of a dispute between Quinn and the local Provisional IRA.

 IMC report

-In November 2007, the Independent Monitoring Commission's John Grieve, stated that, "We do believe that those involved ... included people who are members or former members, or have associations with members or former members, of the Provisional IRA."
+In November 2007, the Independent Monitoring Commission's John Grieve, stated that "We do believe that those involved ... included people who are members or former members, or have associations with members or former members, of the Provisional IRA."
 However, the report also found that there was no evidence that the organisation's leadership orchestrated or had any knowledge of the killing.